 "We completely believe that beautiful wines come from day to day thoughtful management in the vineyards."

 Our bottom line is that, to be part of the Nitida family, requires commitment, passion and a desire to be involved.

 Our punch through system, while automated, was designed by the engineer in Bernhard to closely emulate a traditional hand-punch method.
 Of course we do use modern technology for pressing and pumping, but always seek out the gentlest methods.Wine shop Gallery

-How does a small property running a flock of 50 sheep, 2 cows and a sheepdog become one of South Africa's most successful small wine cellars?
+How does a small Durbanville property running a flock of 50 sheep, 2 cows and a sheepdog become one of South Africa's most successful small wine cellars?

+This type of Cinderella fairy tale only gets written if a few very special ingredients get blended with a number of happy coincidences.
+So what was our Nitida recipe?
 First we found a piece of beautiful soil (just “to live on”), we also happened to really fancy drinking good wine.
 Maybe it helped to be inadvertently perfectly trained for the job of crafting a wine brand (Bernhard is a chemical engineer and Peta was in advertising).

 We bought the farm in 1990 and 2 years later, Bernhard took a week off work so he, Klaas and Pufford could plant a couple of vineyards (we intended to make just a few barrels).